 - Driving streets and walking neighborhoods is a good way to scout for locations.

-You will need to decide whether to build an in-house store development department which will be responsible for all aspects of site location and leasing or to outsource to commercial real estate brokers.
+As a business owner you will need to decide whether to build an in-house store development department which will be responsible for all aspects of site location and leasing or to outsource to commercial real estate brokers.
 A drawback to using brokers is the risk of conflict of interest issues.

 Specialized legal council

 Your legal council will be responsible for approval and compliance with all documentation including the offering circular, the franchise agreement, and the sublease agreement.
 It is important that your legal council be experienced in corporate work and experienced in franchising law.
 If you are interested in an international franchising program, global expansion will require special skills.
-Please visit International franchising in the Global Expansion session of this course.
+Please visit International franchising in the Global Expansion session in this course.

 Training and operations management

 McDonald's founder Ray Kroc has said, "If we are going to go anywhere, we've got to have talent.
-And, I'm going to put my money in talent".
+And, I'm going to put my money in talent."
 You will need franchisees that are well trained, well motivated and well supervised.
 Once your franchise chain is established, a good model to emulate is McDonald's center of training excellence, Hamburger University.
-Their mission (as yours should be) is to emphasize consistent operations procedures, service, quality and cleanliness.
+Their mission (as yours should be) is to emphasize consistent operations procedures, service, quality, and cleanliness.

 Ongoing oversight will be required to maintain consistency in quality and adherence to procedures.
-In the food service business it is correctly stated that "you are only as good as your last meal served".
+In the food service business, it is correctly stated that "you are only as good as your last meal served."
 Area supervisors also provide valuable feedback.
 One of the greatest rollouts in Subway's© history came from an operator's suggestion made to an area manager for a new sandwich promotion.